 St. Ignatius encouraged people to talk to Jesus like a friend.
 End the Daily Examen with a conversation with Jesus.
 Ask forgiveness for your sins.
 Ask for his protection and help.
 Ask for his wisdom about the questions you have and the problems you face.
 Do all this in the spirit of gratitude.
 Your life is a gift, and it is adorned with gifts from God.
 End the Daily Examen with the Our Father.

 How to Make the Examen Part of Your Day

-Find links to more resources on the Examen, including several videos and MP3s leading you through the prayer.
+Find links to more resources on the Examen, including several videos and audio files leading you through the prayer.

 Mark E. Thibodeaux, SJ, author of Reimagining the Ignatian Examen, outlines how to pray the daily Examen.